 You can read the full complaint against her here.

-According to a criminal complaint, she has been charged in federal court.
+According to a criminal complaint, she was charged in federal court.
 The complaint says that Aguilar “did unlawfully and willfully combine, conspire, confederate and agree together and with others to corruptly alter, destroy, mutilate, and conceal an object, or attempt to do so, with the intent to impair its integrity and availability for use in an official proceeding.”

 She was born in 1998.
 Her Facebook posts indicate that she has a child.
 Aguilar also had a theft case in Bell County from December 2019.

-According to KVUE, Aguilar is the ex-wife or estranged wife of a former soldier who was once at Fort Hood.
+According to KVUE, Aguilar is the estranged wife of a former soldier who was once at Fort Hood.
 She’s friends with Aaron Robinson on Facebook.
 In fact, both of her Facebook profiles (one under the name of Cecily Brown and one under the name of Cecily Aguilar) are both friends with Robinson.

-The Guillen family’s attorney Natalie Khawam told CrimeOnline that officials told her Aguilar was Robinson’s girlfriend and also involved in Guillen’s disappearance.
+The Guillen family’s attorney Natalie Khawam told CrimeOnline that officials told her Aguilar was Robinson’s girlfriend and was involved in Guillen’s disappearance.
 She said officials told her they had evidence against Robinson dating back to the day of Guillen’s disappearance, and they alleged that Aguilar helped Robinson bury and hide Guillen’s body.